Last Updated :

 From as early as the beginning of his speech, MLK sets a clear and compelling purpose: a call to action for equality and justice for African Americans.
 A key aspect of any effective speech or presentation is when the spokesperson is able to outline the purpose of the message early on, so the audience is more inclined to follow along.
 MLK steers clear of any ambiguity during the speech, and illustrates his vision with utmost conviction, making the significance of his message clear.
 When the speaker is able to align the message with the intended goal, then the audience will be able to catch on to this connection and further spread the message.

-The vivid language and imagery scattered throughout the “I Have a Dream” speech are what made MLK’s vision come to life.
-During the civil rights movement, unity was very hard to achieve, and to this date remains absent in certain situations.
-However, during the speech, MLK states “With this faith, we will be able to transform the jangling discords of our nation into a beautiful symphony of brotherhood."
-This high level of personification showing the shambolic state of the country is what makes this speech one of the greatest takeaways of American history.
-You get insight into how dramatic an issue of division among races can be and what this solution could do for the betterment of everyone.
-Similarly in our own speeches, rather than narrowing in on specificity and describing an issue from a literal sense, describing it in vivid visual perspective can assist in getting the audience more in tune with the message.
+The vivid language and imagery scattered throughout the speech are what made MLK's vision come to life.
+During the civil rights movement, unity was very hard to achieve, yet MLK described the country's division as "jangling discords" that could be transformed into "a beautiful symphony of brotherhood."
+That level of personification made an abstract societal problem viscerally felt.
+Similarly, in your own speeches, rather than narrowing in on specificity and describing an issue literally, rendering it in vivid visual terms helps the audience become emotionally in tune with your message.

 Ready to create impactful presentations?